WISVCH/narrowcast-content/README.md

 This page shows a rain graph of the location given by `LATITUDE` and `LONGITUDE`.
 The data is sourced from [Buienradar](https://www.buienradar.nl/).

+### Upcoming Activities

+`/upcoming_activities`

+This page displays a schedule of upcoming activities, grouped by day.
+Activities are fetched from a configured source and shown with their start and end times, as well as categories if available.

+The schedule is automatically refreshed every 5 minutes.

 ### /Pub Timer

 `/pub_timer`